WHAT TO EXPECT AT THE OFFICE

 For up-to-date general information on the Covid-19 vaccination, please click on the links below:

-You may get testing at any of the Vermont DOH test sites, even if you have Covid symptoms.
+At-home Covid-19 Rapid Antigen tests are now routinely available.
+You may also get testing at any of the Vermont DOH test sites, even if you have Covid symptoms.
 You can find the registration link and list of upcoming sites here, but all of the sites also accept walk-in appointment on a first come, first served basis.
 If you would like to be tested at the UVMMC Fanny Allen drive-through Covid testing site, however, you will need to contact our office to get an order placed, and then wait for UVMMC to contact you with your appointment information.

 If you have general testing questions, you will find more answers at the Vermont DOH Testing page.